-- Owning or showing an animal is not required.
-Members enrolled in any 4-H animal or livestock project can exhibit in this project and are to contact their county 4-H educator to learn if they are to also be enrolled in animal education. - Judges evaluating exhibits should recognize individual differences and creativity, therefore using information in this document as a guide rather than a requirement. - See poster requirements on page 41
+- Owning or showing an animal is not required. - Judges evaluating exhibits should recognize individual differences and creativity, therefore using information in this document as a guide rather than a requirement. - See Poster requirements on page 41

-• Create an educational poster, notebook, or display about any manual activity or on any species related topic of choice that is age/grade appropriate.
+• Create an educational poster, notebook, or display about pet care, training, experiences, or other topic of choice that is age/grade appropriate.
 Owning or possessing an animal is not required.

-• Create an educational poster, notebook, or display about any manual activity or on any specie related topic of choice that is age/grade appropriate.
+Create an educational poster, notebook, or display about pet care, training, experiences, or other topic of choice that is age/grade appropriate.
 Owning or possessing an animal is not required.

-• Create an educational poster, notebook, or display about any manual activity or on any specie related topic of choice that is age/grade appropriate.
+Create an educational poster, notebook, or display about pet care, training, experiences, or other topic of choice that is age/grade appropriate.
 Owning or possessing an animal is not required.